 In addition to the complete range of academic courses offered at Hilltop, junior and senior high students choose from a wide range of alternative programs, which are designed to meet individual needs.
-These programs include physical education, outdoor education, health, special needs/resource programs, industrial education, French, art, drama, home economics, work experience and music, as well as library and counseling services.
+These programs include physical education, outdoor education, health, special needs/resource programs, industrial education, French, art, drama, culinary Arts and work experience, as well as library and counseling services.